 There are a lot of symptoms associated with going through detox, and, unfortunately, even medical detox can’t take those symptoms away.
 Some of the symptoms that many people will have include nausea, insomnia, irritability, headaches, chills, aches and pains, cravings, seizures, vomiting, lightheadedness, difficulties concentrating, and sweating.

 There isn’t a drug that can temporarily replace Adderall to completely avoid withdrawal symptoms, but slowly tapering off the drug can make it more tolerable.
 While we can’t help you bypass all of these symptoms, there are some things that we can do to make your experience as safe as possible during medical detox.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 One thing that we always do is make sure that people aren’t able to relapse immediately by checking clothing for drugs.
 We further ensure people’s safety by closely monitoring their detox and providing medication if needed.

 Where to Go for Treatment for Adderall Addiction

 Anyone who is currently struggling with an Adderall abuse problem or addiction should look to find help that is multi-faceted and offers plenty of options throughout the patient’s road to recovery.
 At Granite Recovery Centers, you or your loved one will have access to individual and group therapy sessions, medical detox, overnight programs, and more.